mathie/nanowrimo/_drafts/puppet.md

 to converge on that desired state?
 That's essentially what configuration management gives us.

+## The standard solution

+There is the standard solution, which is adopted by the operations team in most
+organisations: identify the pain points, and write some code to automate them.
+Each individual organisation has its own peculiarities, or preferences, or constraints, so each organisation winds up with their own, custom, solution.
+This has its advantages:

+* in house solutions tend to *exactly* solve the business problem, or at least the current understanding of the business problem.

+* they tend to be relatively simple, since they apply to a single problem domain and a relatively small set of solution domains.

+* the team that builds the solution completely understands it.

+This is awesome.
+It's the minimum viable product, and the team fully understands what's been built.
+However, there are a couple of disadvantages:

+* It's not leveraging existing expertise.
+There's a huge wealth of expertise and experience in the software engineering community.
+And the particular advantage of open source is that much of that knowledge and experience has been codified into open source software that you can reuse in your organisation.
+If you're reinventing the wheel internally, then you're typically making the same R&D investment as somebody else has, and you're not learning from their mistakes.

+* There's team-specific knowledge.
+This makes life difficult for two reasons.
+  Bob, who wrote the scripts in the first place becomes important and irreplaceable.
+If you're Bob, that might be a good thing.
+It's job security.
+  It's an indication of authority, of seniority.
+If you're the business, then it's definitely a bad thing.
+You've got a single point of failure in Bob.
+If he gets hit by a bus, the company has a major problem.

+  It's also difficult to hire people.
+People need much more domain knowledge before they can become useful, because not only do they need to learn the problem domain, they need to learn Bob's solution domain.

+How do you solve these problems?
+Look to an existing product, of course.
+There are several people who have already discovered they've got these problems, and shared their solutions.
+And, for bonus points, they're in the open source world, so we can leverage their solutions, too.

 ## The landscape

 Of course, as with any different software problem domain, there are a dozen